 About This Drug

 Cyclophosphamide is a drug used to treat cancer.
-It is given in the vein (IV) or by mouth.
+It is given orally (by mouth) and in the vein (IV).

 Possible Side Effects